hayneian000/raspberrypi-watering-system/README.md

 - Raspberry Pi (any model)
 - Soil moisture sensor
 - Water pump
+- Tubing (carries water from the pump to the plant)
 - Relay module (to control the pump)
 - Wires
 - Breadboard